guopenghui/language-learner-texts/考研英语一阅读文本/2021/Text2.md

 langr-origin: 2021-英语一-Text2
 ---

+Science News: How Giving Cash to Poor Families May Also Save Trees in Indonesia

 ^^^article

 Last year marked the third year in a row of when Indonesia’s bleak rate of deforestation has slowed in pace.
 One reason for the turnaround may be the country’s antipoverty program.